• Instagram

 View profile

-Debate: Research Sweden is impoverished when new doctors are not allowed to stay
+Debate: Research Sweden is impoverished when newly graduated doctors are not allowed to stay

 March 2, 2022